tulsi-singh4/Project_NeonVibe/README.md

  ## 🌈 Project    NeonVibe

 NeonVibe is a vibrant Full Stack Web Development Project designed to facilitate property hosts to list their vacation accommodations🏡  manage bookings, and present a visually captivating rental experience.
 Whether you have a villa, apartment, or a charming cottage, NeonVibe transforms your space into a memorable stay.
 Users can experience secure hassle-free authentication and effortlessly explore the curated stays.
 It ensures a trustworthy rental experience for all.
+-  It allows users to explore and filter through a wide range of properties, enjoy secure login and signup flows, dynamically updated listings and benefit from reliable image uploads via Cloudinary.
+-  Host and guest interactions are protected with industry-standard security measures, and all data is stored and managed through MongoDB Atlas.

 🚀**Key Project Features & Technologies**
 - Tech Stack 📱